Securiti announces a $75M Series C Funding Round

 • Behavioral characteristics

-D. Biometric Data
+C. Biometric Data

 While the PIPA does not explicitly define biometric data, it takes an individual's physical, physiological, and behavioral characteristics from 'sensitive data' as a means to identify the person.

-E. Personal Information Controller
+D. Personal Information Controller

-F. Personal Information Handler
+E. Personal Information Handler

-To ensure the safe administration of personal information, personal information handlers must perform proper control and supervision against those who process personal information under their command and supervision, such as officers or employees, temporary agency workers, and part-time workers.
+To ensure the safe administration of personal information, personal information controllers must perform proper control and supervision against those who process personal information under their command and supervision, such as officers or employees, temporary agency workers, and part-time workers.

 4. Obligations for Organizations Under PIPA

-• The data subject's right to refuse his/her consent and outline any disadvantages, if any, which may follow from such refusal.
+• the data subject's right to refuse his/her consent and outline any disadvantages, if any, which may follow from such refusal.

-• The specific name of the third-party recipient;
+• the specific name of the third-party recipient;

-• Items of personal information to be shared;
+• items of personal information to be shared;

-• Third party recipients' purposes of use;
+• third-party recipients' purposes of use;

-• Period of retention and use by the third-party recipient; and
+• period of retention and use by the third-party recipient; and

-• The data subject's right to refuse his/her consent and outline any disadvantages, if any, which may follow from such refusal.
+• the data subject's right to refuse his/her consent and outline any disadvantages, if any, which may follow from such refusal.

 B. Security Requirements